gzaets/Fridge-Ingredient-Detection-with-AI/README.md

 - **Node.js**: Make sure you have Node.js installed.
 You can download it from [nodejs.org](https://nodejs.org/).
 - **Python 3.8+**: You'll need Python 3.8 or higher to install and run YOLOv8.
 You can download Python from [python.org](https://www.python.org/).
+- **CUDA**: (Optional) For NVIDIA GPUs, if you'd like to run the model on GPU, you will need CUDA installed.
+For AMD users, the project uses CPU as ROCm support is limited.

 ## Setup